 Open up the firebox and toss in charcoal pellets, then set them on fire.
 To smoke up the grill, you need wood that has been soaked in water for thirty minutes.
 Throw that on to the flaming coals to produce smoke.

-Remember to start with a temperature of 400 F and then bring it down to about 200 F. This decontaminates the grill.
+Remember to start with a temperature of 400 F and then bring it down to an internal temperature of about 200 F. The direct heat of the flame decontaminates the grill grates.

 Flavor your Meat and Create Moisture

-Add herbs and spices to a hard foil bowl filled with water and then mix them up.
-Then, place the bowl under the grill grate so that it is just below the meat.
+Before you start preparing your meat, you should add herbs and spices to a hard foil bowl filled with water and then mix them up.
+Then, place the bowl under the grill grate so that it is just below the cooking surface.

 This process creates a lot of moisture for the meat, which will aid in the meat absorbing the smoky and spicy flavors.
 This is what the smoker grill combo is made for.